Kansas State jumps to 4th in women's AP Top 25; South Carolina is still No. 1

 Kansas State has its best ranking in 21 years after the Wildcats moved up to fourth in The Associated Press women's basketball poll on Monday.

 The Wildcats, who climbed three spots, were last ranked this high in 2003.
-They have a key Big 12 Conference showdown Monday night at No. 13 Baylor.
-Kansas State is missing star center Ayoka Lee, who is out for a few weeks with an ankle injury.
+They pulled off a stellar win on Monday night, rallying to beat No. 13 Baylor.
+Kansas State did it without star center Ayoka Lee, who is out for a few weeks with an ankle injury.

 South Carolina remained the unanimous choice at No. 1 in the poll, receiving all 35 votes from a national media panel.
 The Gamecocks cruised to easy wins over Kentucky and Texas A&M. Coach Dawn Staley's team has a showdown at No. 9 LSU on Thursday night.

 There was some shifting in the top 10 this week, with UCLA moving back up to No. 2 after beating Colorado on the road.
-The Bruins play at No. 16 Utah on Monday night.
+The Bruins may not remain at No. 2 for long after losing in OT to Utah on Monday night.

 The Buffaloes remained in the third spot, thanks to a win over then-No. 6 USC, which fell to 11th after also losing to Utah.